ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The resulting list of DSC certificates then provides the acceptable public keys (and the corresponding KIDs) that verifiers can use to validate the signature on the CWT in the Qr code.

 Verifiers should fetch update so this list regularly.
 Verifiers are expected to tune the format to this list for their own national setting; and the file format of this, internal, trusted list may vary, e.g. it can be a plain JWKS like https://github.com/ehn-digital-green-development/hcert-testdata/blob/main/testdata/jwks.json or something specific to the technology used.

+### The Key Identifier (KIDs)

+The key identifier consists of the final (TBD) 8 bytes of the SHA256 fingerprint of the DSC.

 ## Differences with the ICAO MasterList system for passports